 This file will be used by software called the Sun Grid Engine (SGE for short) to start your run.
 SGE provides a command called qsub that you will use to submit your analysis.
 The SGE qsub command will look for a core (i.e. processor) on a node (i.e. machine) in the cluster that is currently not being used and will start your analysis on that node.
 This saves you the effort of looking amongst all nodes in the cluster for a core that is not busy.

 Here is an explanation of each of the lines in gopaup:

 - Lines beginning with the two characters #$ are interpreted as commands by SGE itself.
 In this case, the first #$ command tells SGE to interpret what follows as a bash script and the second #$ command causes SGE to send any output from the program to a file named junk.txt, and the -j y part says to append any error output to this as well (the j stands for join and the y for yes)

 - The third line is simply a cd command that changes the present working directory to the pauprun directory you created earlier.
 This will ensure that anything saved by PAUP* ends up in this directory rather than in your home directory.
 Note that $HOME is like a macro that will be expanded to the full path to your home directory.

-- The fourth and last line starts up PAUP* and executes the run.nex file.
+- The fifth and last line starts up PAUP* and executes the run.nex file.
 The -n flag tells PAUP* that no human is going to be listening or answering questions, so it should just use default answers to any questions it needs to ask during the run.

 Submitting a job using qsub